 For more details, refer to Working with Application Servers.

-Once you've imported/created your Maven/Gradle project, you are free to edit its
+When you've imported or created your SBT project, you can edit its

-For manual synchronization, use the corresponding action on the Maven/Gradle tool window toolbar: .
+For manual synchronization, use the corresponding action on the SBT projects tool window toolbar: .

-Note that any goal or task can be attached to be run before a run configuration.
+Note that any SBT task can be attached to be run before a run configuration.